Beginner’s Guide to Growing a Vegetable Garden

 If you want to start small or lack garden space, container gardening offers a practical and accessible solution, allowing you to cultivate vegetables even in small areas like balconies, patios, or windowsills.

-- Choose the Right Containers: Select containers with good drainage holes and adequate depth to accommodate the root systems of the vegetables you choose to grow.
+Select containers with good drainage holes and adequate depth to accommodate the root systems of the vegetables you choose to grow.
+Ideally, you’ll want to use at least a 12-14″ planter depending on what your are growing.

 10 Easy-Care Vegetables to Grow